 The Minnesota State Fair is a public corporation and a quasi-state agency, as defined by state law.
-The fair receives no financial appropriations of any kind from any government agency and is completely financially self-supporting.
+The fair receives no financial appropriations of any kind from state government and is financially self-supporting.

 The society has remained dedicated to its original purpose of promoting Minnesota agriculture since its inception in 1854, four years before Minnesota became a state.